Al Franken's transgressions

 There’s plenty of truth in the cliche, though.
 A good deal of sexual harassment consists of subjecting women to crude, demeaning sex-related comments.
 There’s no sex, per se, in that.
 Sexual remarks are a means to and end, with the end often being power in some limited form.

 When the harassment directly involves sex, the motive may also be power, i.e., bending the victim to the will of the harasser.
 But the motive may just be sex in itself.
-Often, I assume, its a mixture of the two.
+Often, I assume, it’s a mixture of the two.

 What about Al Franken?
 In the case of Leeann Tweeden, it seems that Franken wanted to exert power.
 The overlooked part of their relationship occurred after Franken tried to force his tongue into Tweeden’s mouth.
 In response to her resistance, Tweeden says the soon-to-be Senator demeaned her for the rest of the trip.
 The grab of her breasts put Franken’s distinctive signature on the demeaning.